Learn how to include the serpentine horse exercise into your training.

 More often than not, riders end up with vaguely defined figures: wobbly circles, wandering turns, and so on.
 The downside of this, aside from being unclear to the horse, is that you lose communication with the horse’s hind legs and he adopts poor alignment, usually getting crooked in the direction of his dominant side, since horses are naturally as crooked as their human partners.

-The benefit of serpentines in particular is that they use a dynamic pattern of bending the horse from side to side, meaning he keeps flexing his spine back and forth in both directions rather than holding a fixed posture.
+The benefit of serpentines as part of your horse’s exercise, in particular, is that they use a dynamic pattern of bending the horse from side to side, meaning he keeps flexing his spine back and forth in both directions rather than holding a fixed posture.
 This has the result of cueing both sides of the horse’s nervous system equally while he is traveling.
 In other words, it cuts through his innate side dominance.
 It loads his nervous system with different, positive input.

 The following is an excellent sequence to coordinate a rider’s aids to help the horse overcome side dominance.
 It requires making subtle but clear shifts in geometry that bring more control and engagement to the horse’s hind legs.
 When this happens, other delightful things start happening, such as collection, self-carriage, and lightness because the horse is now pushing equally from both hind legs rather than traveling with misalignment.
 Practice alternating between the following figures during a session.

 - Begin in working walk or jog, tracking right.